23ccozad/hurricane-wind-speed-cnn/README.md

     <td>13.9 knots</td>
   <tr>
 </table>
-<br/><a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone">Wimmers et al. 2019</a> achieved an RMSE of 14.3 knots when using the same HURDAT2 best track dataset to test their model on hurricanes that occurred in 2007 and 2012.
+<br/><a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone" target="_blank">Wimmers et al. 2019</a> achieved an RMSE of 14.3 knots when using the same HURDAT2 best track dataset to test their model on hurricanes that occurred in 2007 and 2012.
 Please note, a direct comparison cannot be made between the accuracy of my model and Wimmers’ model since my table shows <i>validation</i> results, and Wimmers provides <i>test</i> results.
 ## Installing and Running the Project
 Following these steps will allow you to run model.py, which performs k-fold validation on the model using the downloaded data.
 1. Create a directory to store the contents of this project